similie/similie-simple-logger/README.md

 all_weather:1 // pin 11 for the 32u4.
 soil_moisture:0 // pin 10 for the 32u4.
 soil_moisture:1 // pin 11 for the 32u4.
-// if both a soil moisture and an all_weather are deployed, they should should have differnt identities rain_gauge gps battery // this reads the particle's fuel gauge api sonic_sensor:0:10 // Both the pin and identity are optional unless deploying multiple sensors on the save device
+// if both a soil moisture and an all_weather are deployed,
+// they should should have differnt identities rain_gauge gps battery // this reads the particle's fuel gauge api sonic_sensor:0:10 // Both the pin and identity are optional
+        //unless deploying multiple sensors on the save device
 ```

 In addition to the cloud configurator, you can configure the device suite in the device-manager constructor `/src/resources/devices/device-manager.cpp`.
 The advantage of using this method is that you can create multiple datasets with your devices.
 The following provides an example configuration with one AllWeather device, a SoilMoisture device, and the default Battery device.